ilasw/wordpress-headless-next/README.md

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the result, and [http://localhost:8000/wp-admin](http://localhost:8000/wp-admin) to access the WordPress setup.

+Note: in the `.wordpress` folder you will find a volume that contains all the `wp-content/plugins/` folder, which contains the WP plugins.
 ### 3. Start the Next.js server

 ```bash